calogica/dbt-expectations/README.md

       row_condition: "id is not null" # (Optional)
       strictly: true # (Optional for comparison operator.
 Default is 'true', and it uses '>'.
 If set to 'false' it uses '>='.)
       group_by: [group_id, other_group_id, ...] # (Optional)
+      step: 1 # (Optional.
+If set, it requires the difference between values to be exactly this step.
+Requires numeric columns.)
 ```

 ### [expect_column_values_to_be_decreasing](macros/schema_tests/column_values_basic/expect_column_values_to_be_decreasing.sql)